Best Practices for Digital Filterers Searching for People of Peace

 - What things did you learn in the story that will change your family or friendship?

 Give respect to the POP by listening to them.
 Show a willingness to learn from the POP, first.
-A female Digital Responder in North Africa described how she sometimes initially defers to men in a culturally appropriate way in chats and allows them to ‘lead’ the conversation.
-Allowing a POP (male or female) to lead will give the Digital Responder an idea if the person has the skills to be a leader and a guide for others.
+A female Digital Filterer in North Africa described how she sometimes initially defers to men in a culturally appropriate way in chats and allows them to ‘lead’ the conversation.
+Allowing a POP (male or female) to lead will give the Digital Filterer an idea if the person has the skills to be a leader and a guide for others.
 Some M2DMM teams have found it fruitful to make efforts to determine if a contact has POP characteristics before determining how open or spiritually hungry they are.
-As the POP’s interest and questions grow about Jesus, the Digital Responder can talk about helping the POP start their own group.
-A good Digital Responder wants to empower the POP to lead.
+As the POP’s interest and questions grow about Jesus, the Digital Filterer can talk about helping the POP start their own group.
+A good Digital Filterer wants to empower the POP to lead.

-As the Digital Responder proclaims the Kingdom (Matthew 10:7), let the POP catch the vision to change his/her family, friend group, and country.
+As the Digital Filterer proclaims the Kingdom (Matthew 10:7), let the POP catch the vision to change his/her family, friend group, and country.
 Help the POP learn to hear from God by encouraging him/her to ask God, “What should my role be in making this vision of the Kingdom a reality?”
 Examples of questions:

 - What would it look like if everyone loved each other the way that God loves?